Are superthin galaxies low surface brightness galaxies seen edge-on? The star formation probe: Results

-In Figure 1, we study the distribution of SFR as estimated from FUV magnitudes from GALEX for both STs [red] and LSBs [green].
-We find the median SFR is 0.057 $M_{\odot} yr^{-1}$ for STs and 0.223 $M_{\odot} yr^{-1}$ for LSBs, and hence our estimated median SFR for STs is almost an order of magnitude smaller than that of the LSBs in general.
-This may be attributed to dust extinction due to edge-on geometry of the STs, the latter being prone to dust extinction and the Galex FUV magnitudes for our sample galaxies were not corrected for internal dust extinction.
-The error bar, obtained by propagating the uncertainties in the magnitudes, is only $\sim$ 0.01 M$_\odot$yr$^{-1}$.
-However, as far as our estimated SFR for LSBs is in compliance with the study of \cite{Wyder_2009}, who analysed star formation in a sample of 19 LSBs from \cite{10.1093/mnras/274.1.235}, with asymptotic rotational velocity $V_{rot}$ ranging between 29 - 214 $km/s$ and $r$ band magnitude $M_r$ between $-13> M_r >-23$, thus spanning galaxy dynamical masses from dwarfs to giants.
-Their results indicated SFRs in the range of 0.001 to 3.002 $M\odot yr^{-1}$ with 0.27 $M\odot yr^{-1}$ as median where the lowest and highest star formation rate corresponds to a dwarf Irregular (dI) and a giant LSB (GLSB) respectively.
-Further \cite{Karachentseva_2020} used GALEX FUV luminosity to determine the SFR for 181 nealy face-on thin spiral galaxies ($\rm{log}(a/b) < 0.05 $) and found the median log(sSFR) -10.40 dex $ yr^{-1}$ for Sd galaxies.
-We note the SFR estimate from FUV is more reliable as the calibration between SFR and UV luminosity was not done considering the entire range of NUV(1750-2800) $\mathrm{\AA}$) \citep{Roychowdhury_2009} \\
+In Figure 2 (Top Left), we study the distribution of SFR as estimated from FUV magnitudes from GALEX for both STs and LSBs.
+We find the SFR is $0.2^{+1.9}_{-0.1}$ $M_{\odot} yr^{-1}$ for LSBs \& $0.1^{+1.8}_{-0.0}$ $M_{\odot} yr^{-1}$ for STs.
+These are the median SFR values with the "-" and the "+" signs indicating its difference from the first and the third quantiles respectively.
+We note that our estimated median SFR for STs is lower than that of the LSBs.
+In contrast, \cite{Melnyk_2017} found the average SFR for 259 UFGs to be $\sim$ 0.4 $M_\odot / yr$ (corrected for dust extinction).
+The difference between our estimate and that of \cite{Melnyk_2017} may possibly be attributed to dust extinction due to edge-on geometry of the STs; the latter being prone to dust extinction and the GALEX FUV magnitudes for our sample galaxies were not corrected for internal dust extinction.
+However, our estimated SFR for LSBs is in compliance with the study of \cite{Wyder_2009}.
+They analysed star formation in a sample of 19 LSBs from \cite{10.1093/mnras/274.1.235}, with asymptotic rotational velocity $V_{rot}$ ranging between 29 - 214 $km/s$ and $r$ band magnitude $M_r$ between $-13> M_r >-23$, thus spanning galaxy dynamical masses from dwarfs to giants.
+Their results indicated SFRs in the range of 0.001 to 3.002 $M\odot yr^{-1}$ with 0.27 $M\odot yr^{-1}$ as median where the lowest and highest SFR corresponds to a dwarf Irregular (dI) and a giant LSB (GLSB) respectively.
+We note the SFR estimate from FUV is more reliable than that from NUV as the calibration between SFR and UV luminosity was not done considering the entire range of NUV ($1750-2800 \mathrm{\AA}$) \citep{Roychowdhury_2009}.
+Figure 2 (Top Right) shows the distribution of SFR estimated from WISE W3 luminosity for sample of LSBs and STs.
+It is $0.3^{+2.1}_{-0.1} $ $M\odot yr^{-1}$ for LSBs \& $0.3^{+2.2}_{-0.1}$ $M\odot yr^{-1}$ for STs.
+We note, in the WISE W3 band, which is relatively free from dust-extinction effects, the median SFR values of STs and LSBs are equal.